megvii-research/LGD/README.md

 # LGD: Label-Guided Self-Distillation for Object Detection

-This repository is an official implementation of the AAAI 2022 paper [LGD: Label-Guided Self-Distillation for Object Detection]
+This is the official implementation of the AAAI 2022 paper [LGD: Label-Guided Self-Distillation for Object Detection] (https://arxiv.org/abs/2109.11496)
-(https://arxiv.org/abs/2109.11496)

 ## Introduction